deevodavis71/mergetest/README.md

 NEW
 NEW

-Some newer lines
+Some newer lines DDDDD
-PETER PIPER
+PETER PIPER DDDDDD

 Non Conflicting change